Juma-Emmanuel/Taskapp/README.md

 A new Flutter project.

 ## Getting Started
-a simple app for keeping daily
+a simple app for keeping daily schedule

 A few resources to get you started if this is your first Flutter project: